Counselling Helps You Meet Life's Challenges

 My Counselling Experience

+It’s over 25 years since I first trained in counselling.
 I’m a member of the British Association for Counselling and Psychotherapy, which regulates counselling practice in the UK.
 I am also accredited by them, which means I’ve reached a good level of training and counselling experience.
 I’m listed in the BACP Register.

 You can read more about my experience and qualifications as a counsellor here.